eecs-330/winter2020/pages/_assignments/hw6.md

 Your job for this part of the assignment is to edit the Spotify interface to conform to WCAG guidelines.
 This will give you some experience with using accessibility regulations in a practical setting and prepare you for building your final projects in an accessible manner.

+For a good example of good/bad accessibility practices used on the same website, check out W3C's [Before and After Demonstration][b4a]

 ### Setup

 For reasons that will be explained below, the interfaces that you will be working on for this part will be displayed via *server-side rendering*.
 This means that, instead of directly opening the HTML file, you will instead run a server that will render your HTML in the browser.